robertpeteuil/auto-host-config/README.md

-# Ansible Linux Config Playbook
+# Automating Linux Host Configuration
-### Enables rapidly applying hardware settings, security config and installing packages
+### Rapidly apply hardware settings, configuration details, and install/remove packages
 [![lang](https://img.shields.io/badge/language-ansible-3572A5.svg?style=flat-square)](https://github.com/robertpeteuil/ansible-linux-config)
 [![status](https://img.shields.io/badge/status-stable-brightgreen.svg?style=flat-square)](https://github.com/robertpeteuil/ansible-linux-config)

 ---

-This playbook currently works with any Debian/Ubuntu based linux distro.
-It was  created for configuring fresh-installs on notebooks, but it can also be used with servers and cloud hosts without change.
+This automation process was created for configuring linux hosts, wether they're notebooks, servers or cloud hosts.
+It currently runs on Debian/Ubuntu based hosts, but it can be adapted for use on Redhat/CEntOS by changing only a few files.

-There are three playbooks, but most users will only use one.
-They have been configured to be executed directly, which eliminates the need to enter the `ansible-playbook` command and required parameters.
+It's implemented using Ansible, a free open-source provisioning and management tool.
+Ansible is very simple to install and remove.
+In fact you can even install it, run this playbook and then uninstall it.

 ### Requirements
 Since Ansible is an agent-less utility, the requirements are minimal:
 - A computer to serve as the "control computer" that has Ansible installed.
 - Target host(s) with an SSH Server installed and running.
-- An account on each target-host with SSH access and Sudo capabilities.
+- An account on each target-host with SSH access and sudo capabilities.

 ### Playbooks, Roles and Settings

 **Playbooks**
 - `main.yml` - the primary method of execution.
-It prompts for the target host password and executes all three roles.
+It prompts for the target host password and executes all three roles (described below).
-- `main-sudo.yml` - this can be used by users who have the account on the target host configured for SSH certificate authentication and password-less sudo.
-With these in place, they do not have to type in the password each time it is ran.
+- `main-sudo.yml` - this is only for users who have configured the host for Ansible use (by running main.yml with ssh_pub_key_path pointing to their SSH certificate, and set_pwless_sudo set to True).
-- `mac-fixes-only.yml` - for users who have installed linux on a Mac and only want to apply the hardware adjustments.
+- `mac-fixes-only.yml` - for users who only want to apply the hardware adjustments for Linux on a notebook or Mac.

 **Roles**
 - `hardware`: current HW adjustments are for linux installs on notebooks and macs